la2050/archive/_projects/2015/la-art-fest.md

 project_areas:
   - Central LA
 maker_answers:
-  How do you plan to use these resources to make change?
-Mobilize for systems change: '1' How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' Organization(s) name(s): LA Art Fest & Julie Rico Gallery Organization(s) mailing address(es): "808 N. Spring Street #802\r\nLos Angeles, CA 90012" Organization(s) website(s): www.juliericogallery.com Organization(s) twitter handle(s): www.twitter.com/laartfest Organization(s) facebook handle(s): www.facebook.com/laartfest Organization(s) instagram handle(s): www.instagram.com/laartfest
-  Please share the direct link for voters to sign up for your newsletter(s): '' EIN (for each organization): 47-2268086‏
-  'Describe your organization(s): Non-Profit': '0'
-  'Describe your organization(s): For-profit': '1'
-  'Describe your organization(s): Government': '0'
-  'Describe your organization(s): Other': '1'
-  'Describe your organization(s): Specifics': >-
-    Community art and culture activists working towards galvanizing Los Angeles communities through its artists.
   'In one sentence, please describe what your organization does': >-
     It produces, funds, and develops art events and projects for and with the diverse communities in Los Angeles.